TatesTests/hugeo/README.md

 Justice was built with [Hugo](https://gohugo.io/) version `0.80.0`, but should support newer versions as well.

-Run the standalone executable `hugo` to serve the site locally:
+Run the standalone executable `hugo` to serve the site locally:adasdasd

 ~~~bash
 $ hugo server